Jack Cranfield Inspiration-Which of these do you agree with?

 According to this principle, we are all able to achieve whatever our minds can conceive and believe.
-Jack Canfield explains why our brains work this way and gives examples, but the important conclusion for us is that we must replace all our negative expectations with positive ones, and then our minds will start working to accomplish the outcome we want.
+Jack Canfield explains why our brains work this way and give examples, but the important conclusion for us is that we must replace all our negative expectations with positive ones, and then our minds will start working to accomplish the outcome we want.

 People often do not reach their goals, not because they lack required skills, but because they don’t believe they can reach them.

-Why This Principle Under Pins Everything.
+Why This Principle under Pins Everything.